yForecasting/grafton/README.md

 # Flat File GDPR Anonymiser

-Flat File GDPR Anonymiser anonymises flat files with an user customisable list and exports data with informed consent only.
+This package Flat File GDPR Anonymiser can anonymise different input files such as CSV, json, XML, ...
+It handles the files to read/write as a flat file.
+In line with the GDPR legislation, the required fields are anonimised, so that any further tracking of the subjects is prevented.
+The key of this anonimisation process is provided in a separate file (CSV) and should be securely stored afterwards.
+In line with GDPR, only records with informed consent are retained.
+The approval of consent can be provided in a separate CSV file.
+The use of this package does not guarantee GDPR compliance.
+This package performs only the steps described above.

-This tool works with any extension, but is initially designed to anonymise the file flatfile.csv:
+Flat File GDPR Anonymiser works with any extension, but is initially designed to anonymise the file flatfile.csv:

 1. with a list of replacement values pseudonyms.csv
 2. retaining only users with consent in a list in consent.csv